vetlekise/hugo-site-azure/src/content/post/multi-environment-terraform/index.md

 }
 ```

 This is where the duplicate code comes in.
-The variables you're declaring in `dev/variables.tf` has already been declared in the module you're calling, so this is duplicate number one.
-You then want to deploy the same module to the `prod` environment, so now you have to duplicate the variables once again, duplicating it a second time.
+You've now declared variables in `dev/variables.tf`, but now you want to deploy the same module to the `prod` environment, so now you have to duplicate the variables in `prod/variables.tf`

 To provide values to the variables you add the following to `dev/terraform.tfvars`: